-... and are on the Registration main menu.
+... and are on the Registration main menu, and on the Registration | Crescendo tab on the Touch Menu.

-Tip: you can use MIDI learn to assign a MIDI expression pedal and MIDI pistons to control these functions by right-clicking on them on one of the control panels and choosing Auto-detect.
+Tip: you can use MIDI learn to assign a MIDI expression pedal and MIDI pistons to control these functions by right-clicking on them on one of the control panels (or on the Touch Menu) and choosing Auto-detect.